MicroEJ/docs/VEEPortingGuide/appendix/cmodules.rst

 Configure and Build
 +++++++++++++++++++

-- Update the build of your BSP (IAR, CMake, etc) to include any new files if this is the case.
+- Update the toolchain build of your BSP (IAR, CMake, etc...) to include any new files if this is the case.
-- Configure the module if required (typically the configuration is located in files suffixed with ``*_configuration.h``).
+- Configure the C module if required (typically, the configuration is located in files suffixed with ``*_configuration.h``).
-- Now you should be able to build your BSP.
+- Now you should be able to build your BSP firmware.

 ..
    | Copyright 2025, MicroEJ Corp.
 Content in this space is free